-The B.S. in Forensic Science covers the areas of forensic chemistry, biochemistry, and criminal justice.
+The Bachelor of Science (B.S.) in Forensic Science covers the areas of forensic chemistry, biochemistry, and criminal justice.
 This rigorous science degree prepares graduates for positions such as criminalists in crime laboratories, research assistants in grant funded university research, and for entry into graduate programs in forensic science and medical schools.
 Coursework integrates chemistry with forensic science and criminal justice including forensic chemistry, forensic biochemistry and forensic anthropology.
 The program provides opportunities for undergraduate research and internships at the University or at crime laboratories.

 - CHM 1045/L (or CHM 1045C) minimum grade of C completed one calendar year from admission as FTIC or 30 credits earned, whichever is earlier.